 What am I looking forward to during the upcoming week?
 It's always energizing to reflect on the aspects of your upcoming week that you're most interested in and excited about.

-Open Dialogue blends human support and technology to help you better manage stress.
+Open Dialogue blends human support with A.I. to help you thrive.

 Please note: Open Dialogue is not a crisis service or a form of medical treatment.
 No person should use information found in this website or the app to replace a relationship with a clinician or other healthcare professional.
 Nor should they rely on information from this website or app as professional medical advice.